function61/varasto/docs/guide_setting-up-local-fs.md

 Creating & mounting a volume
 ----------------------------

-Create a volume in Varasto which is basically just its name and quota.
+Create a volume in Varasto which is basically just its name and a quota.
 The UI has helpful tips.

 I chose `Fry` for my volume name.

-In this example I'm using Linux, and I'll have a dedicated partition mounted at `/mnt/fry`.
+In this example I'm using Linux, and I have a dedicated partition at `/mnt/fry`.

-We could have Varasto place its data at the partition's root, but it's a good idea to create a directory under which Varasto places its data, so that if/when any non-Varasto files are placed on the partition, you know exactly which are Varasto's files.
+We could have Varasto place its data at the root of the partition, but it's a good idea to create a directory under which Varasto places its data, so that if/when any non-Varasto files are placed on the partition, you know exactly which are Varasto's files.